calvin-debug/postman/README.md

 Objective: Implement a search feature that filters posts based on the search query.

 ### Steps:
-1. Implement a search input field on the posts list page using Angular's reactive forms.
+1. Implement a search input field on the posts list page using Angular's reactive forms or two-way data binding with Signal
 2. Filter posts by their title based on the search query entered by the user.